As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 Shortcuts for making this Gingerbread Trifle

-If you’re in a pinch for time, here are some ways to pull of this elegant dessert in half the time:
+If you’re in a pinch for time, here are some ways to pull of this holiday recipe in half the time:

 1. Buy a boxed gingerbread mix.
-They’re easy to find at most grocery stores during the holiday season and will definitely save you the time of baking from scratch.
+Gingerbread cake mixes are easy to find at most grocery stores during the holiday season and will definitely save you the time of baking from scratch.
 Simply follow the package directions on the cake mix, cut it into cubes, and use as instructed in the recipe card below.

 2. Use premade whipped topping.
 Add your favorite bourbon to store bought whipped cream or cool whip.

 3. Opt for purchased caramel sauce.
 This is actually less of a shortcut and more of a rule for me.
+Homemade caramel sauce is finicky.
 It is always easier to buy it from the store!

-When you make this gingerbread trifle for the first time, I’d love to hear about it!
+When you make this gorgeous gingerbread trifle, I’d love to hear about it!
 Drop a rating or leave a comment below.
 Enjoy!

 For more holiday dessert recipes, try these: